ralna/spral/doc/C/rutherford_boeing.rst

 =======

-This package provides routines to read and write matrices stored in Rutherford-Boeing format.
+This package provides routines to read and write matrices stored in files using the :ref:`Rutherford-Boeing format <rb_format>`.

 At present, reading and writing of supplementary data (e.g. right-hand sides) is not supported.
 If it is required to read and write these files, we recommend the use of the HSL routines
 `MC55 <http://www.hsl.rl.ac.uk/catalogue/mc55.html>`_ and
 `MC56 <http://www.hsl.rl.ac.uk/catalogue/mc56.html>`_ that are available
-for free (though redistribution is not permitted).
+without charge (although redistribution is not permitted).

 Version history
 ---------------